Who is eligible for CAPS services?

 What if I need medication to treat my mental health concern?

-CAPS staff are unable to write prescriptions for medication.
-If you would like a medication evaluation or if your clinician believes that medication may be helpful to your treatment, they will refer you to an off-campus professional who can do a medication evaluation and write you a prescription if medication is recommended.
+If you would like a medication evaluation or if your clinician believes that medication may be helpful to your treatment, they will refer you to a professional who can do a medication evaluation and write you a prescription if medication is recommended.